There are some things you truly have to see to believe. The opening day of trout season at Missouri’s trout parks is among them.

 “It is an event,” says Scott Pauley, a professional fisherman and the Missouri Division of Tourism’s outdoors expert.
 “I’ve met people who have been at every opening Trout Day for the past 50 years and families who pass down the tradition of fishing on opening (day) for generations.”

-While March 1 marks the beginning of trout season in Missouri State Parks, the annual migration of anglers to both publicly owned and privately held trout parks, conservation areas, and lakes around the Show-Me State is in full swing.
-March 1 fell on a Friday in 2013, making opening weekend the ideal time to plan on a three-day getaway to Missouri.
+While March 1 marks the beginning of trout season in Missouri State Parks, the annual migration of anglers to both publicly owned and privately held trout parks, conservation areas and lakes around the Show-Me State is in full swing earlier.
+If March 1 falls on a Friday or Monday, it's a ideal time to plan a three-day getaway to Missouri.

 The Missouri Division of Tourism’s website, VisitMO.com

-, can help you plan that getaway by offering information about lodging, dining and recreational options to enjoy while you’re in the Show-Me State.
+, helps you plan that getaway by offering information about lodging, dining and recreational options to enjoy while you’re in the Show-Me State.

 Regardless of your getaway’s duration – whether it’s a day, a weekend, or just a few hours – Pauley says it’s important to experience Trout Day for yourself.